serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

       aliasDomain: ${input.aliasDomain}
       ...
 ```
 Here the `siteCloudFrontConfig ` component needs the hosting domain name and the alias domain name to configure the CloudFront distribution.
-So it   passes the `input.hostingDomain` to it's `originId` parameter, and `input.aliasDomain` to it's `aliasDomain` domain parameter.
+So, it passes the `input.hostingDomain` to its `originId` parameter, and `input.aliasDomain` to its `aliasDomain` domain parameter.

 Recall that the blog site (parent application in our case) had the `inputs` block as follows:

 ```yml
 type: blog-app